 It also turns waste into nitrate and then turns the nitrate into nitrate gas that will escape from your aquarium naturally.
 Of course, aquariums with an excessive amount of waste may need additional cleaning.

-Live rock is a better filter than just about any store bought filter you can purchase.
+Live rock is a better filter than just about any store-bought filter you can purchase.
 It’s natural and acts like a filtration system in the ocean as well.

 Depending on what fish and animals you have in your aquarium, the live rock can provide a place for your animals to live and play.
 They also offer protection and can even work as a place for a fish to keep her babies.

-Saltwater fish have live rock for them to enjoy in the wild.
+Saltwater fish have a live rock for them to enjoy in the wild.
 This is their natural habitat and without it, they might not know where to live.

 Live rock can be quite attractive, and it can add a great appearance to your aquarium.
 It also gives it an authentic ocean look.

 Keep in mind that your live rock might change color when you first place it into your aquarium.
 This would be due to taking it from its natural environment and moving it.
 They tend to get a little darker after being placed into their new tank.

 Types of Live Rock

 Bali Alor live rock provides some of the greatest variety when it comes to color and variety.
 You can find green, pink, purple, red, and yellow.
 They are the rocks broken off by storms and other natural events.